wistia/wistia-open-docs/_posts/pardot.md

 {% post_image hashed_id: '92bbedd45bb361804d6a7a5d35b4ab33b3009a70', class: 'center' %}

-Click that "Connect" button, and you're halfway set up!
+Connect and you're halfway set up!
 Proceed to step 2. 👇

 **2. Enable the Wistia Connector in Pardot**